|

 Horizon Interpretation

 Archimedes has developed a unique method of analysis of potential field data, Energy Spectral Analysis - Moving Window (ESA-MW).
-This is the principal method used in mapping geological horizons and trends from gridded magnetic or gravity data sets.
+This is the principal method used in mapping basement and geological horizons and trends from gridded magnetic, gravity and gradiometry data sets.

 Spectra Interpretation

-The Energy Spectral Analysis method applied to magnetic or gravity grid data allows calculation of an average depth to ensembles of the causative bodies.
+The Energy Spectral Analysis method applied to magnetic, gravity and gradiometry grid data allows calculation of an average depth to ensembles of causative bodies.
 From the slope of the linear segment of the spectrum graph, the depth is calculated.
-Depth is a function of the decay of the spectrum within a corresponding frequency interval.
-A plot of the logarithm of the radially averaged energy spectrum vs the radial frequency from for TMI gridded data shows the decay of this function which indicates depth to the modelled prism.
+Depth is computed from the decay of the spectrum function within a corresponding frequency interval.
+A plot of the logarithm of the radially averaged energy spectrum vs the radial frequency from gridded magnetic, gravity or gradiometry data shows the decay of this function which indicates depth to the magnetic susceptibility or density interface.
+These depths are unique and are not dependent on assumed or measured susceptibilities or densities.

 Multiple linear segments (slopes) on the spectrum correspond to separate depth ensembles, implying multiple inhomogeneities.
-The spectrum graph shown alongside depicts the 1st slope, the steepest, which corresponds to deeper bodies dominating the low frequency zone.
+The synthetic model shown in Model & Spectrum has two layers made up from three prisms each.
+A magnetic field was computed from the bodies and a spectrum generated.
+The energy spectrum graph shown on the right depicts the 1st slope, the steepest, which corresponds to the deeper bodies dominating the low frequency zone.
 The depth value is the average depth to these three deeper bodies.
-The 2nd slope indicates the average depth to the shallower sources.
+The 2nd slope indicates the average depth to the three shallower sources.

 ESA-Multi-Window Technique (ESA-MWT)

 The areal size of the data set analysed (window) limits the depth being investigated.
-To determine an optimal window size a 'Multi-Window Technique' is conducted by varying the window size over the same location.
-For each window the spectrum is computed and using Archimedes proprietary software either in automatic or semi-automatic fashion, the spectra are interpreted and the depth is computed.
+To determine an optimal window size the 'Multi-Window Technique' is applied by varying the window size over the same location.
+For each window the spectrum is computed and using Archimedes proprietary software either in human-guided or semi-automatic fashion, the spectra are interpreted and the depth is computed.
 Then the spectrum derived depth is plotted vs window size.
-As the optimal window size is approached, the increasing window size detects depths which oscillate around the same value; this is referred to as a 'depth-plateau', on a depth vs window size graph.
+As the optimal window size is approached, the increasing window size detects depths which oscillate around the same value; this is referred to as a 'depth-plateau', on a depth vs window size graph (see ESA-MWT Video).

 An analysis at a particular location which indicates two plateaus implies two stacked sets of anomalies, indicating two geological interfaces such as the base of salt and basement horizon or a base of basalt and basement horizon.